cocoaproductions/cocoaproductions.github.io/linkedit.markdown

 - Each note shows backlinks counter
 - List of backlinks is accessible in the Links Inspector window
 - Rename your notes and move them.
-LinkEdit will do its best to auto-update your links, but it's not possible in all scenarios.
+LinkEdit will do its best to auto-update your links, but it's not possible in all scenarios

 <h4>Auto-updating Metadata</h4>